abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 **How is this different from function calling?**

-Function calling is built into the AI model API — you define functions the model can call.
+Function calling is built into the AI model API: you define functions the model can call.
 MCP is a protocol layer between the AI client and external tools.
 MCP servers are **reusable across clients**; function calling is tied to one API.
 Think of MCP as a standardized way to do function calling that works everywhere.

 **What about latency?
 Does MCP slow things down?**